gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 Many components must be monitored and the configuration for these components must also be managed.
-This poses a challenge because the configuration is distributed across the Gardener project among different folders and even different repositories (for example extensions).
+This poses a challenge because the configuration is distributed across the Gardener project among different folders and even different repositories (for example, extensions).
 While it is not possible to centralize the configuration, it is possible to improve the developer experience and improve the general stability of the monitoring and logging.
-This can be done by introducing kubernetes operators such as the [prometheus-operator] for monitoring stack and [fluent-bit-operator] for the logging stack.
+This can be done by introducing Kubernetes operators such as the [prometheus-operator] for monitoring stack and [fluent-bit-operator] for the logging stack.
 These operators will make it easier for monitoring and logging configurations to be discovered and picked up with the use of the respective custom resources: